why BlackBerry Limited [BB] is a Good Choice for Investors After New Price Target of $8.29

-It opened the trading session at $7.35, the shares rose to $7.78 and dropped to $7.295, the range by which the price of stock traded the whole day.
-The daily chart for BB points out that the company has recorded -24.36% loss over the past six months.
-However, it is still -32.24% lower than its most recent low trading price.
+Delivers another record quarter for design-related revenue for IoT, both sequential and year over year billings growth for Cybersecurity, as well as positive operating cash flow and net profit.

+Over the last 12 months, BB stock dropped by -27.42%.
+The one-year BlackBerry Limited stock forecast points to a potential upside of 18.58.
+The average equity rating for BB stock is currently 3.90, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 7.96M shares, BB reached to a volume of 15273433 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $4.27 billion, with 632.49 million shares outstanding and 568.52 million shares in the current float.
+Compared to the average trading volume of 8.36M shares, BB stock reached a trading volume of 21644619 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BB shares is $8.29 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BB stock is a recommendation set at 3.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.